By Peter Lyle DeHaan, PhD

 First, if your competitor provides customer service via social media, can you afford not to?

 Second, if the businesses that tap your labor pool use social media to find new hires, shouldn’t you do the same?
 These social media opportunities have been amply covered by others.
-However, before rushing into social media, consider the time it will take and personnel who will be involved.
+However, before rushing into social media, consider the time it will take and the personnel who will be involved.

 Email: Email is both a prelude and an entry point to social media.
 Succinctly, everything you currently do with phone calls, you need to apply to email.
 Answer email, screen email, route email, add value to email, prioritize email, and escalate email.